heyzgj/lumi/README.md

    Then load the `extension/` folder as an unpacked extension via `chrome://extensions`.

 ## Configure
 Open the extension Options Page.
-The sidebar shows four panels—only one is active at a time, each with its own **Save** and **Reset** buttons.

 - **Connection**: server URL + default engine.
 - **Projects**: map host patterns (supports `*`) to absolute working directories.
 Pages that do not match any project cannot submit changes.